pbek/QOwnNotes/webpage/src/nl/getting-started/markdown.md

 ## Frontmatter

 In QOwnNotes you can use a frontmatter (e.g. YAML) to add some extra meta information.
-It will **not be shown in the preview** and will **not disturb the the automatic note filename generation**.
+It will **not be shown in the preview** and will **not disturb the automatic note filename generation**.

 ```markdown
 ---